sabio-engineering/cookbook-dvelp/handbook/information-security/acceptable-use.md

 ### Ownership

-James King is the owner of this document.
+Stephen Smith is the owner of this document.
 You can contact him on
-<james@dvelp.co.uk>.
+<ssmith@sabiogroup.com >.